ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 * PHP might limit uploads.
 Check your php.ini.
 Managed web hosters might also have an option for that in their web console.
 * FreeBeeGee might limit uploads.
 Check your `api/data/server.json` to increase the limit.

-## How to permanently install room templates
+## How to permanently install snapshots

-You can install any snapshot as room template.
-Both are `*.zip` files with pre-configured assets and table layouts.
+You can install any snapshot on your server.
+They are just `*.zip` files with pre-configured assets and table layouts.
 You can obtain a snapshot by downloading it from any room you have joined via the icon on the bottom left.

 * Rename the `*.zip` file to something meaningfull, e.g. `Dungeon.zip` or `Chess.zip`.
+Snapshot names must not have spaces.
-* Copy the renamed file into `.../api/data/templates/`.
+* Copy the renamed file into `.../api/data/snapshots/`.

-Now *Dungeon* or *Chess* should appear in the template dropdown when you create new rooms.
+Now *Dungeon* or *Chess* should appear in the snapshot dropdown when you set up new rooms.

-In case the snapshot was from a different FreeBeeGee version, it will be converted each time you create a room with it.
+In case the snapshot was from a different FreeBeeGee version, it will be converted each time you set up a room with it.
 To avoid having to do this every time, save a new snapshot after opening the room, and repeat the steps above with the new `*.zip`.

-## Creating custom templates
+## Creating custom snapshots

-You can create custom game templates from scratch, too.
+You can create custom game snapshots from scratch, too.
 Just create a `*.zip` file that follows the [FreeBeeGee snapshot format](snapshots.md).
-You can then upload your zip like any other snapshot, or install it as template on the serve (see above).
+You can then upload your zip like any other snapshot, or install it permanently on the server (see above).

 ## Pieces are missing after converting a snapshot